 - MiniDLNA

-At this point you can activate the DLNA server by ticking "Enabled".
+At this point you can activate the DLNA server by checking the "Enabled" box.

-You can also assign your own name for the DLNA server here and make other settings.
+You can also assign your own name for the DLNA server and make other settings here.

 Click on "Save" to apply the settings.

-So that the DLNA server knows which media to release and how, you now have to create a media release.
+So that the DLNA server knows which media it should share and how, you must now create a media share.

-In the following view you can then specify what type of media you want to release.
+In the following view you can then specify which type of media you want to share.

 You should be careful here.
 For example, if you only set videos as "Content Type", photos contained in the share will not be displayed.